wqc200/ebike/README.md

-# okdb
+# Ebike
-Sparrow is an OLAP open source database, written is Rust, that uses Apache Datafusion as its query execution framework.
+Ebike is an OLAP open source database, written is Rust, that uses Apache Datafusion as its query execution framework.

-## Why sparrow
+## Why Ebike
 1. High Performance
-   - Leveraging Rust and Arrow's memory model, Sparrow achieves very high performance
+   - Leveraging Rust and Arrow's memory model, Ebike achieves very high performance
 2. Easy to Use
    - MySQL protocol support, The ecosystem around mysql is rich.
 3. Simple